z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Language-Change/Dynamic-Change-Processes.md

 - Technological and cultural developments bring new concepts that need new vocabulary.

 ## Theories and Models

-Different theories explain why and how languages change:

 - Labov's principles highlight social motivations for linguistic change.
 - Grammaticalization theory focuses on how words develop into grammatical markers.